Fundamentals of Sound

 HRTFs are personalized, as they depend on variable pinna, head, and torso construction among individuals (e.g. data in the figure, below).

-Consequently, spectral sound-source localization cues and the associated HRTFs are most likely learned through experience, with individuals generally localizing better with their own cues that with those of others.
+Consequently, spectral sound-source localization cues and the associated HRTFs are most likely learned through experience, with individuals generally localizing better with their own cues than with those of others.

 At the same time, it has been shown that physiological differences may result in some listeners performing much better than others on auditory localization tasks.